(The moral of the story? When Gina Carano does it, it’s awesome. When Paulo Filho does it, it’s terrible. / Photo courtesy of CombatLifestyle.com)

 Weigh-in date: 11/4/08

-Weight: 192.5 pounds on first attempt, 189 after two additional hours; 4 over limit
+Weight: 192.5 pounds on first attempt, 189 after two additional hours; 4 over the middleweight limit

 Punishment: Filho forfeited 25% of his fight purse to his opponent, Chael Sonnen; the scheduled title defense was downgraded to a three-round non-title bout

 Fight result: Sonnen by unanimous decision

 Epilogue: The following week, Ed Soares shipped Filho’s WEC middleweight belt to Matt Lindland, to give to Sonnen.
 Filho nearly missed weight again for his Impact FC fight against Denis Kang in July 2010.
 He was two pounds over on his first attempt, but was able to shed an extra pound in an hour; he weighed in completely naked, “with absolutely no regard for the audience.”

 Weight: 159 pounds, 4 over the lightweight limit

 Punishment: 20% of Escudero’s show-money was forfeited to his opponent, Charles Oliveira

 Fight result: Oliveira by third-round submission